nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: bool isValid() const

-			:returns: Always returns ``true`` because the groups are checked during the parsing.
+			:returns: This method is for compatibility only and always returns ``true`` for this group.
+All groups that are not valid weather phenomena (or invalid combinations or descriptor / qualifier / phenomena) are not recognised as a valid WeatherGroup.

 TemperatureGroup